LogoLogo

 Symbol sets are collections of line drawings of words or concepts.
 Symbols differ from pictures or clip art in that they follow design rules in how they are drawn.

 There are a number of different symbol setes available and all ahve strengths and weaknesses.
 It is worth spending time working out which set is most likely to met the needs of the learner and their environment.
-The Australian company Spectronics has produced a useful comparison of symbol sets which can be viewed on their website here.
+The Australian company Spectronics has produced a useful comparison of symbol sets which can be viewed on .

 The symbol sets most commonly used in the UK include: